buddhist-uni/buddhist-uni.github.io/_content/canon/an5.195.md

   - an
 year: 2018
 pages: 2
+parallels:
+  - sf245
+# Partial parallels from SC
+#  - an5.143
 ---

 > … those Licchavis clothed Piṅgiyānī with five hundred upper robes.
 And Piṅgiyānī clothed the Buddha with them.